microsoft/private-openai-with-apim-for-chargeback/README.md

     TotalTokens = tokenData.TotalTokens
 ```

-- Example query to identify token usage for all consumers
+- Example query to fetch token usage for all consumers
 ```kusto
 customEvents
 | where name contains "Azure OpenAI Tokens"